 What Is Kefir Milk?

-Kefir milk is used to make cultured butter.
-To make cultured butter, you must ferment the kefir milk with a culture.
-This process creates lactic acid, which gives the butter a sour flavor.
-The fermentation process also thickens the cream, making it easier to whip.
-Once the cream has been fermented, you can use it to make butter in a stand mixer.
+Kefir milk, a key ingredient in making cultured butter, must be fermented with a culture to produce lactic acid, which gives the butter a sour flavor.
+This fermentation process also thickens the cream, making it easier to whip.

-Kefir is a fermented milk drink similar to a thin yogurt made from kefir grains.
-Traditional kefir is fermented at ambient temperatures, generally overnight.
-Fermentation of the lactose yields a sour, carbonated beverage with a consistency and taste similar to drinkable yogurt.
+After fermentation, the cream can make butter in a stand mixer.
+Kefir is a fermented milk drink similar to thin yogurt made from kefir grains.
+Traditional kefir ferments at ambient temperatures overnight, resulting in a sour, carbonated beverage with a consistency and taste akin to drinkable yogurt.

 Homemade Butter Using Heavy Whipping Cream

 Our cultured butter recipe uses 3 cups of whole milk heavy cream, but that's not it.
 You could just use the 4 cups of heavy cream plus one teaspoon of kosher salt.
-But here at Butter-n-Thyme, we bring the flavor, adding another extraordinary ingredient, Kefir, but easy to find these days in the grocery store.
+But here at Butter-n-Thyme, we bring the flavor, adding another extraordinary ingredient, Kefir, which is easy to find these days in the grocery store.

 The enhanced homemade butter ingredients use 1 cup of sour cream to create a depth of flavor that whole milk simply cannot supply.
 The sour cream isn't ultra-pasteurized and rounds out the flavor you would come to expect and want in high-quality butter.

-📖 Recipe Card
+📖 Recipe

 Homemade Cultured Butter - Three Different Ways Tested